Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 In an endometrial ablation, your healthcare provider first inserts a slender instrument through your cervix and into your uterus.
 This widens your cervix and allows them to perform the procedure.

-This can be done in one of several ways.
+The procedure can be done in one of several ways.
 Your healthcare provider’s training and preferences will direct which of the following procedures they’ll use:

 Freezing (cryoablation): A thin probe is used to apply extreme cold to your uterine tissue.
 Your healthcare provider places an ultrasound monitor on your abdomen to help them guide the probe.
 The size and shape of your uterus determines how long this procedure lasts.